ezralazuardy/ezralazuardy/README.md

 ### hello world 👋

-it's me, an _egocentric_; polyglot software engineer who know nothing, can't do anything,<br/>and yet still don't know how the system actually works.
+it's me, an _egocentric_; polyglot software engineer who know nothing, can't do anything, and yet still don't know<br/>how the system actually works.

 a bit about me: